 Family fitness resources are easy to find.
 Many parents start online, learning from the many agencies, organizations, and professionals who offer guidance and knowledge on the best ways to keep families healthy.
 They find tips on which activities might be worth trying, how to schedule a fitness regimen, and how the family can keep up the momentum once they have begun.
 During the coronavirus pandemic, many fitness practitioners and gyms have made resources available to individuals and families looking for ways to exercise at home.
 These might include videos, guided fitness routines, or live classes offered through videoconferencing.

 Healthcare professionals are another great family resource.
-Whether the topic is childhood obesity or the different nutritional needs of pediatric and adult patients, many online nursing degree programs include coursework on helping keep families healthy.
+Whether the topic is childhood obesity or the different nutritional needs of pediatric and adult patients, healthcare professionals are a great resource for keeping families healthy.
 This translates into helpful (and healthful) tips from the healthcare providers at school or at the pediatrician’s office.
-Additionally, a number of schools offer “family fitness nights” (often led by a school nurse with an MSN degree) as a way to bring people together while promoting good health.

-October is a great month to start your own family fitness plan.
+While you’re stuck at home, why not start a new fitness routine?
 With just a little commitment, you’ll strengthen your family—inside and out.

 Educating families and communities about the importance of good health is an important role.
 If you’re ready to take the next step toward a career in health education, consider earning a degree to strengthen your skills or help you transition into the job you’ve always wanted.
 Thanks to the advantages of online learning, it’s more convenient than ever to take your education to the next level.
 Walden University offers an MS in Health Education and Promotion that could be a great next step for your future.